maxnachlinger/pgsql-write-builders/README.md

 }
 ```
 ### Why:
-Writing UPDATE and INSERT statements isn't terribly fun, this helps a little with that :)
+Writing UPDATE, INSERT, and DELETE SQL statements isn't terribly fun, this helps a little with that :)